Home Inspection, Roofing

 The methods for using drones to perform roof inspections vary.
 The methods depend on the inspection agency, the inspector, the drone, the camera equipment, and the software used to analyze the information that the drone captures.

 The inspector will fly the drone over the house’s roof, scanning for potential problems, damages, or code violations.
-Simultaneously, the footage is captured and stored in a Cloud or on an onboard memory drive for later inspection.
+Simultaneously, the footage is captured and stored in a Cloud or onboard memory drive for later inspection.

 Some home inspectors or home inspection agencies will use more sophisticated drones and programs that allow the drone to be programmed to fly on a pre-planned route through the roof of the building.

-This method allows the inspector to send the drone on its autonomous flight to survey the roof, while the inspector can observe the footage without focusing on flying the drone.
+This method allows the inspector to send the drone on its autonomous flight to survey the roof while the inspector can observe the footage without focusing on flying the drone.

 Why You Should Hire A Home Inspector Who Uses A Drone